 Our Police Department is made up of over 17 unique law enforcement units that were constructed to serve very specific needs required from within the University of Kentucky community.
 These units are comprised of explosive detection canines, motorcycle patrol, dignitary protection, flex platoon and an honor guard.
 Officers that are assigned to these units are generally selected through an application process or at the direction of the Chief of Police.
 All specialized units at the University of Kentucky Police Department are part-time assignments, as the majority of police officers have primary duties as patrol officers.

-Officer R. Johnson and K-9 Junior
+Lieutenant R. Johnson and K-9 Junior

-Officer Finley and K-9 Caro
+Officer Culver and Critical Response K-9 Hudson

 Motorcycle Unit, established in 2004, serves a variety of functions for the campus and community.
 The primary responsibility is that of traffic enforcement and traffic safety surveys in the campus area.
 The motorcycles are highly maneuverable and can respond to emergency calls in areas where a car cannot.

 Motor Unit performs escort duties for funeral services, parades, and other special operations on campus such as Athletics events where the unit takes a prominent position to proudly lead the team into the stadium.
 The unit takes pride in representing the department at charity functions, visits to schools, and at community affairs events to interact with all ages of the community.

 The Dignitary Protection Team's goal is to afford professional protective, assessment and logistical services to visiting public figures and University executives.
 Additionally, when requested, the team coordinates with other agencies to provide mutual support for protection of public figures.
 Dignitary Protection Team members receive their baseline training from the U.S. Department of State Diplomatic Security Services training in Washington D.C.
 As part of their ongoing professional development, the Dignitary officers have attended the Kentucky State Police dignitary protection course, and the Ohio Peace Officers Academy.